Master of Public Administration

 Semester One

-POSC 509 must be taken in your first semester - it's a prerequisite for many courses.
+POSC 509 must be taken in your first year—it's a prerequisite for many courses.

 Program Planning